IedSoftworks/bl2sdk_Mods/README.md

 - Always make sure to remove the custom marker before closing the map, else it may bug out for a short duration and you get teleported to the wrong location once or twice!
 - [YouTube](https://youtu.be/qHVZJ0VUMSg)

+## ModMerger
+- Will merge and exec all .txt and .blcm files in its directory
+- Automatically merges the hotfixes
+- Will always use the correct hotfix method, depending on if you are online or offline
+- Should be future proof in case GearBox decides to change Hotfixes again

 ## NoCrosshair
 - Removes the crosshair while not zoomed in